rahuldey5156/TCL-Scripting/Solvent Accessible Surface Area/README.txt

 ############

-To get hydrophobic sasa per residue, run the python script after running hydrophobic_sasa4.tcl script
+To get hydrophobic sasa per residue, run the python script after running hydrophobic_sasa4.tcl script To run the hydrophobic sasa per residue.ipynb, mdtraj and numpy is required

 Note: This python script is not applicable for sasa.tcl